Blog

 • Let the clinic know if you have implants.
 Breast implants require modifications to the mammogram process, so your appointment may take longer.
 Also let the technologist know about any changes or sensitive areas, or if you are breastfeeding.

-The mammogram clinic will provide wipes to clean up after your scan, but you may wish to pack deodorant or antiperspirant to bring with you.
 If you’re concerned about pain during your appointment, ask your doctor if over-the-counter medication can help reduce discomfort.

-Questions to ask before and after your mammogram scan
+Questions to ask before and after your mammogram

-During your mammogram appointment, you can also ask:
+Before or during your mammogram appointment, you can also ask:

 • How long will the procedure take?